sodalinux/sodalinux-iso/README.md

 ### How do I use this?

-You are required to have Arch Linux or an Arch-based derivative installed in order to build this ISO file.
+**IMPORTANT: You are required to have Arch Linux or an Arch-based derivative installed in order to build this ISO file.**

 First, install [archuseriso](https://github.com/laurent85v/archuseriso) onto your system.